nsluss/Hamelin/README.md

     - Limit of JavaScript, comparison to other languages
     - Making sense of sprint weeks
     - Making sense of mvp, greenfield, legacy
-      - What could have been done better
+      - What could have been done better?
       - How could legacy code have been easier to maintain?
     - Job search